THE GLORY OF HEAVEN

 Now if we are children, then we are heirs—heirs of God and co-heirs with Christ, if indeed we share in his sufferings in order that we may also share in his glory.
 I consider that our present sufferings are not worth comparing with the glory that will be revealed in us.

 Suffering and persecution turn our hearts and minds to the glory that will be ours in heaven.
 Jesus promises a great reward in heaven to those who suffer (Matthew 5:12).
-Paul says above that the sufferings of the present are not worthy to be compared with the glory of the future, and Peter agreed (I Peter 1:6, 7; 4:13; 5:1-10).
-A Christian song when I was growing up says, “It will be worth it all, when we see Jesus.”
+Paul says above that the present sufferings are not worthy of being compared with the future’s glory, and Peter agreed (I Peter 1:6, 7; 4:13; 5:1-10).
+When I was growing up, a Christian song says, “It will be worth it all, when we see Jesus.”
 Those that are living today as spiritual “refugees” look longingly toward the eternal home.

 In his book The Barbarian Way, Erwin McManus comments about this:

-PRAYER: Help me Lord to remember during the challenges I face here, that eternity with You is infinitely better.
+PRAYER: Help me, Lord, to remember that eternity with You is infinitely better during the challenges I face here.